Ivan Lavrov

 I am on the job market in 2024-2025 year.
 In my job market paper, I study empirically the borrowing costs of previously bankrupt firms.

-Contact me at ivanlavrov@ucla.edu or LinkedIn
+Contact me at ivanlavrov@ucla.edu or LinkedIn.

-My CV
+My Resume

 Job Market Paper